 And I have said that, and I will say it again as often as I need to.

-Uh it seemed like a convenient uh idea at the time that certainly wasn't.
+It seemed like a convenient idea at the time that certainly wasn't.

-And so uh I always take classified material seriously.
+And so I always take classified material seriously.

-Um, and I had uh not sent uh classified material nor received anything uh marked classified.
+And I had not sent classified material nor received anything marked classified.

 No.

-Uh Catherine Heridge, Fox News, uh FBI, well, investigator, Peter Strzok, and of course we know about his mistress girlfriend, the attorney for well, former deputy uh FBI director McCabe.
+Catherine Herridge, Fox News, FBI, well, investigator Peter Strzzok, and of course we know about his mistress girlfriend, the attorney for, well, former deputy FBI Director McCabe.

-Anyway, as um as FDI is a member of James Comey's inner circle, we now have learned that in fact during the final months of the Clinton email investigation, the FBI agent struck who hates Donald Trump and was responsible for writing the exoneration before the investigation as it relates to Hillary's email.
+Anyway, as a member of James Comey's inner circle, we now have learned that, in fact, during the final months of the Clinton email investigation, the FBI agent Strzok,

-And then worse still, as a member of Comey's inner circle, old Struck edited the July 2016 public statement exonerary exonerating Hillary Clinton.
+And then, worse still, as a member of Comey's inner circle, well, Strzok edited the July 2016 public statement exonerating Hillary Clinton.

 He did the interview of Hillary Clinton, but was writing her exoneration months before.

-And then on the weekend of the 4th of July 2016, right after they had their uh quote uh maybe that T and Crumfit's, I'm not sure what they did.
+And then on the weekend of the 4th of July, 2016, right after they had their, quote, maybe that tea and crumpets, I'm not sure what they did.

 He didn't do his job.

-Uh, then it was just two days later that James Comey exonerated Hillary, even though he admitted that she had com that she had committed multiple felonies.
+Then it was just two days later that James Comey exonerated Hillary, even though he admitted that she had committed multiple felonies.

-Joining us now, John Solomon is uh with us with the Hill.
+Joining us now, John Solomon is with us with The Hill.

-Now, his piece out yesterday is absolutely devastating as it relates to Oh, yeah, that Australian uh diplomat donated 25 million to the Clinton uh foundation.
+Now, his piece out yesterday is absolutely devastating as it relates to, oh, yeah, that Australian diplomat donated $25 million to the Clinton Foundation, but that wasn't known.

 Oh, yeah, we're the ones that started the investigation.